Paw Behind Bars logo of the WI Puppy Mill Project

 This bill would require research and testing institutions to hold a mandatory three-week adoption period where dogs and cats are able to be transferred to adoption agencies or directly adopted.
 Institutions that do not comply with the required adoption period will be subject to a fine no higher than $5,000.

-SENATE/ASSEMBLY AMENDMENT 1:
+SENATE/ASSEMBLY AMENDMENT 1/Substitute Amendment 1:

-• Clarifies that the professional judgment of the research veterinarian will be used to determine whether an animal is suitable for adoption, based on the welfare of the animal.
+• Clarifiy that the professional judgment of the research veterinarian will be used to determine whether an animal is suitable for adoption, based on the welfare of the animal.
 Certainly the input of the research veterinarian should be taken into consideration, but it seems to us that giving him/her the final say would be like putting the fox in charge of all of the henhouses.

-• Removes the penalty for recordkeeping requirements.
+• Remove the penalty for recordkeeping requirements.
 With exemption from public records and NO penalty for not keeping the required records, the animals would be in a worse position than they are at present!

 Top